AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

    for students well-being, so don't make deadlines late at night just to reduce the peak load on our system.

-4. A docker container containing the Jupyter stack and additional software.
+4. (optional, recommended to use the default)  A docker container containing the Jupyter stack and additional software.
 By default, we have an image based on the scipy stack and all the latest software that anyone else has requested, as long as it is mutually compatible.
 You can request additional software,